 Migrating a WordPress site is the process of transferring its contents and data from one location to another.
 Typically, this is done when you run into technical problems with your current hosting company, or if you move to a different hosting provider.

-It’s up to you to decide on a WordPress hosting provider that will fulfill all your needs and expectations, and hopefully, you won’t need to move your website.
-However, if the need arises to migrate Migrating your site, understanding the basic steps involved will help make it less daunting.
+It’s up to you to decide on a hosting provider for WordPress that will fulfill all your needs and expectations, and hopefully, you won’t need to move your website.
+However, if the need arises to migrate your site, understanding the basic steps involved will help make it less daunting.

 In this article, we’ll go over the 8 main steps of migrating a WordPress website.